awsdocs/aws-net-developer-guide/doc_source/csharp_s3_code_examples.md

 ### Copy an object from one bucket to another<a name="s3_CopyObject_csharp_topic"></a>

-The following code example shows how to copy an Amazon S3 object from one bucket to another\.
+The following code example shows how to copy an S3 object from one bucket to another\.

 **AWS SDK for \.NET**
  To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/S3#code-examples)\.